 Key Attractions: Suwon Hwaseong Museum to understand the history of the majestic fortress, Gwanggyosan Mountain (for hiking trails), Samsung Innovation Museum

-The vivid strokes of nature will greet you every step of the way in the UNESCO protected Seoraksan National Park.
-Literally meaning the Snowy Crag Mountains, the Seoraksan range with its snow-covered peaks forms a majestic backdrop to the park temples.
+The vivid strokes of nature will greet you every step of the way in the UNESCO protected Seoraksan National Park and is one of the most mesmerizing places to witness autumn in Korea.
+Being one of the best places to visit in South Korea, this is literally meaning the Snowy Crag Mountains, the Seoraksan range with its snow-covered peaks forms a majestic backdrop to the park temple.
 It is a great place to hike the myriad trails including the formidable Ulsan Rock or simply enjoy the gondola ride up the mountain for some spectacular views.
 As you stroll through the 400000 sq km biosphere protection site, prepare to be awestruck by the giant Buddha statue on your path.

 Ideal for: Hiking, Adventure, Photography, Nature

 Key Attractions: Baekdam sa Buddhist temple, Gyejo-am hermitage, Yukdam-Pokpo waterfall

 Suggested Read: class=”mustread-link” href=”https://traveltriangle.com/blog/reasons-to-visit-south-korea/” target=”_blank” rel=”noopener noreferrer”>Top 10 Reasons To Visit South Korea

 10. Andong Hahoe Folk Village: Travel Back In Time